jemimahbailey/conflictlab.github.io/PDB23.md

 The following skills are of particular interest:

-- Excellent knowledge of R and/or Python (highly desirable)
+- Excellent knowledge of R and/or Python (required)
-- Advanced knowledge of econometrics (highly desirable)
+- Knowledge of machine learning (required)
-- Knowledge of machine learning (highly desirable)
+- Advanced knowledge of machine learning (highly desirable)
-- Experience with programming (highly desirable)
+- Advanced knowledge of econometrics (desirable)
 - Familiarity with Social Sciences (desirable)
 - Familiarity with MLOps (desirable)